Rational-Link/Chainlink-External-Adapters-Template/src/README.md

 ```

 ### Next Steps
-Engaging with us to ensure that your adapter setup follows best practices for production-ready deployment.
+Engage with us to ensure that your adapter setup follows best practices for production-ready deployment.